 A waterborne sewer reticulation system is proposed for the development.
-Until such time as the issues with the Long Street sewer pumps station have been resolved, sewer to gravity feed down to a conservancy tank situated on the low part of the site.
+Until such time as the issues with the Long Street sewer pumps station have been resolved, sewer to gravity feed down to a conservancy tank situated on erf 5 (Utility Zoned).
 This tank will need to be cleaned out by vacuum truck once full and the truck shall then deliver its contents to the Great Brak Waste Water Treatment Plant.
 Once the problems with the Long Street sewer pumps station have been resolved, the conservancy tank should be removed and the sewer line should be extended to connect into the existing Municipal sewer main approximately 300m east from the proposed development, running parallel to Sandhoogte Road.
-It is envisaged that the tank should have sufficient capacity to only need to be cleaned once every 7 days, resulting in a 5.5mx5.5mx 3m deep tank.
+It is envisaged that the tank should have sufficient capacity to only need to be cleaned once every 7 days, resulting in a 5mx10mx 3m deep tank.